fpsvogel/reading/doc/csv-format-guide.md

 5|50% 📕Tom Holt - Goatsong: A Novel of Ancient Athens -- The Walled Orchard, #1|0312038380|2019/05/28, 2020/05/01, 2021/08/17|2019/06/13, 2020/05/23|historical fiction|247
 ```

-- Wow.
-That's a lot.
-But again, you can disable whichever columns you don't want.
+Before we dive into each column, here are some general observations:

-- And even when they are all enabled, you don't *have* to fill in every column every time.
+- As we saw in our minimal example, you don't *have* to fill in every column every time.
 For example, the first item above omits the contents of the first column, and it omits the last column entirely.
 The second item omits the last two columns.
 - The title is the only piece of information that's required on every line.
 Everything else is optional.
 - Pro tip: entering a row is much less cumbersome if you set up a keyboard shortcut that pastes a row template.
 I myself use [an AutoHotkey script](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-csv.rb) for this.